 Peta is a member of VEWH's Risk and Audit Committee.

 Jennifer Fraser (Commissioner)

-Jennifer has extensive background in public administration, policy and legislation development, and in the application of natural resource management frameworks.
+Jennifer has an extensive background in governance, public administration, policy and legislation development, and in the application of natural resource management frameworks.

 Jennifer is currently a member of the Victorian Marine and Coastal Council.
 Previously she has been a director at the East Gippsland Catchment Management Authority, a sessional member of Planning Panels Victoria and for five years was the Chairperson of the Council of Medley Hall at the University of Melbourne – a small residential college supporting students from rural and or indigenous backgrounds.

 Past roles within government include Director of Groundwater and Licensing, Director of the Office for Youth and many years as a senior officer within the Department of Premier and Cabinet.